epibayes/labsite/content/authors/Paul-Delamater/_index.md

 ---
 # Display name
-title: "Nina Masters"
+title: "Paul Delamater"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "firstname-lastname"
+- "paul-delamater"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD Candidate
+role: Assistant Professor

 # Organizations/Affiliations
 organizations:
-- name: University of Michigan
+- name:  University of North Carolina at Chapel Hill
   url: ""

 # Short bio (displayed in user profile at end of posts)